jshepley14/PhysicsEngine/README.md

 or even grabbing ingredients from the table to cook.
 In these tasks it's critical for the robot to understand what it is picking up and exactly where it is in the enviornment.
-Perceiving many objects' positions and orientations in cluttered environments is a challenging task and certain algorithms have been developed to solve this by virtually examining every object configuration that could possibly be generated and comparing it to the original image the robot sees.
+Perceiving many objects' positions and orientations in cluttered environments is a challenging task especially if some objects occlude others.
+Certain algorithms have been developed to solve this by virtually examining every object configuration that could possibly be generated and  comparing it to the original image the robot sees.
 PhysicsEngine contains a program that takes in an object scene and tests if the objects are in a valid configuration or not.
 This prevents the algorithm from spending time comparing 1000s of scenes when in reality it never needed to because those scenes would not exist in real life due to the laws of physics.
 The result of PhysicsEngine is that the computation time for the robot's perception algorithm is